AlanFromJapan/dictee-tor/README.md

 You can set the environment variable *VOICERSS_KEY* on the server or the Docker container.

+## Access control or not
+By default no access control.
+If you want minimal, single user one, set *"Access control"* to *True* in the config and the Login/Password.
+One day I'll use the DB, not tonight.

 ## Manual install
 1. git clone https://github.com/AlanFromJapan/dictee-tor
 1. python3 -m venv .